Mary Immaculate Church, Annerley: The Brisbane Oratory in Formation

-The Brisbane Oratory in Formation consists of a community of priests, and brothers who are in training for the priesthood, from all over Australia who have come together under the patronage of Our Lady, Saint Philip Neri, Saint John Henry Newman and Blessed Pier Giorgio Frassati.
+The Brisbane Oratory in Formation consists of a community of priests, and brothers who are in training for the priesthood, from all over Australia who have come together under the patronage of Our Lady, Saint Philip Neri, Saint John Henry Newman and Saint Pier Giorgio Frassati.

 'Oratory House' is home to the priests and brothers of the Brisbane Oratory in Formation.
 It is situated near the rear of the church on Ferndale Street and was originally built in 1970 as a convent for the Sisters of Saint Joseph until they vacated in 2014.

 The Oratory holds an annual fundraising dinner to raise funds for the education of seminarians.